A key distinguishing feature of delirium is that the onset is not gradual and may be sudden, within minutes to hours to days.

-Contrasted from dementia, delirium is reversible by treating the underlying cause of the condition such as infection, hypoxia, drug intoxication, etc.
+Contrasted with dementia, delirium is reversible by treating the underlying cause of the condition, such as infection, hypoxia, drug intoxication, etc.

-Being “delirious” is often a combination of any of or all three - hallucinations, delusions and illusions.
-They may see, hear, or perceive things in a different manner, fabricate them entirely, or misinterpret reality.
+Being “delirious” is often a combination of any or all three - hallucinations, delusions, and illusions.
+They may see, hear, or perceive things differently, fabricate them entirely, or misinterpret reality.

 Delirium often leads to a decline in cognition.
-This may cause the patient to be disoriented to person, place, or time, experience poor judgement, and have impairments in memory.
+This decline may cause the patient to be disoriented in person, place, or time, experience poor judgment, and have impairments in memory.

-The patient with delirium often has a short attention span.
-They may experience difficulty-focusing and will require frequent reminding and refocusing of tasks they attempt to complete.
+A patient with delirium often has a short attention span.
+They may experience difficulty focusing and will require frequent reminding and refocusing on tasks they attempt to complete.

 Patients with delirium often have a change in activity level that may include problems with the normal sleep/wake cycle, as well as insomnia.

-Patients may be fearful, anxious, suspicious, and aggressive or violent.
-Their mood tends to fluctuate frequently and they are often stimulated easily by stressors.
+Patients may be fearful, anxious, suspicious, aggressive, or violent.
+Their mood tends to fluctuate frequently, and they are often stimulated easily by stressors.